 Need Help with Drafting a Demand Letter?
 Talk to a Lawyer

 A skilled attorney may be able to prepare a demand letter that's more persuasive and polished than a letter you would prepare on your own.
-In addition, if the insurance company is not cooperating or agreeing to what you want, you may have to take the case to court.
+Additionally, if the insurance company is not cooperating or agreeing to what you want, you may have to take the case to court.
 Contact a local car accident attorney to get help drafting a demand letter and further explore your legal options.